QR CODES

 Step 2: Generate Your QR Code

-2. Select the WiFi option from the QR Code Type
+3. In the QR code editor, select the WiFi option from the QR Code Type

-6. Click “Generate QR Code”
+5. Click “Generate QR Code”

 Step 3: Customize (Optional)